 9. Basic Troubleshooting

 Things go wrong sometimes, and that’s completely normal.
-Learning a few simple fixes saves you stress and money.
+A few simple fixes can save you stress and money.

-Here’s the first rule I always share: when in doubt, restart.
-A quick restart solves a surprising number of problems, from frozen screens to slow performance.
+Here’s my first rule: when in doubt, restart.
+A quick restart solves a surprising number of problems, from frozen screens to sluggish performance.
+If restarting doesn’t solve the problem, try these simple steps next:

 10. Backing Up Your Files

 Last but not least, learn to back up your important files.
-Computers can crash, get lost, or stop working with no warning.
-A backup keeps your memories and documents safe.
+Computers can crash, get lost, or stop working without warning, and a backup keeps your memories and documents safe.

 Bottom Line

-Learning these basic computer skills can boost your productivity and make technology far less stressful.
+Learning these basic computer skills can make technology far less stressful and a lot more useful.
 Take them one at a time, practice a little each day, and give yourself room to make mistakes.
 That’s exactly how I learned, and that’s how it sticks.

 Each skill builds on the last.
-Soon, typing, file management, and staying safe online will feel like second nature.
-Before long, you’ll be the one helping friends and family with their devices.
+Before long, typing, file management, and staying safe online will feel like second nature, and you may even be the one helping friends and family with their devices.

 Read More: 12 Common Windows Mistakes to Avoid for Better Performance